Use the create reverse task feature

 Note

 • If the precheck fails, click View Cause.
-On the page that appears, click View Details in the Check Result column of the failed check item.
-Follow the instructions to resolve the issue and run the precheck again.
+Then, click View Details for the failed check item, fix the issue as prompted, and run the precheck again.

 4. After the reverse synchronization task is created, no further operations are required.